MasonEgger/website/content/projects/_index.md

 nometadata: true
 noshare: true
 nocomments: true
+description: "Here are the projects I tinker on in my spare time."
 ---

 Like most engineers, I  tinker in my spare time.
 Sometimes these are little